pwittchen/dotfiles/README.md

 ### git for work

-I use different `.gitconfig` for work and command below can be used to set it up.
+I use different e-mail address in `.gitconfig` for work and command below can be used to set it up.

 ```
 sh -c "$(curl -fsSL https://raw.githubusercontent.com/pwittchen/dotfiles/master/scripts/updateGitForWork)"